Willie Mason: Manly Warringah Sea Eagles

 On 28 October 2014, after a three-year stint with the Knights, Mason signed a one-year contract with the Manly Warringah Sea Eagles starting in 2015.
 On 13 May 2015, Mason was in the spotlight again, this time for being grabbed by Newcastle player Korbin Sims on the genitals in Manly's 30–10 loss to Newcastle at Brookvale Oval.
 Sims tried to laugh off the incident by saying "I apologise to the fans, the NRL and people involved with the game and the club, if anyone found it inappropriate", Sims told Fairfax Media.
 "It was merely meant to be a harmless gesture between two friends."

 In 2018, Mason spoke to the media about his time at Manly in relation to the ongoing saga with the board infighting and coach Trent Barrett claiming the facilities at the club were not up to date.
 Mason said "I spent my last year there in 2015 so I understand where a lot of the backlash is coming from, back then we were getting changed out of our cars, out of our boots.
 It was pretty unprofessional.
 Only three years ago you're getting changed out of your f****n boot.
 It's ridiculous and they've only got their shit together now because Trent Barrett kicked up a stink.
 We had to share weights with the Australian touch team and union, there was about four or five clubs in there.
 I'd hate to be a part of the club at the moment... it's a very proud club but it's in shambles at the moment.
 I feel sorry for all the players".

 Catalans Dragons

 On 16 February 2016, Mason returned to the Super League with Catalans Dragons, signing a one-year contract starting effective immediately.

 Rugby union

 After being released by Hull KR, Mason signed with Top 14 rugby union side, Toulon in April 2011.
 He was seen by Toulon as a possible successor to former Bulldogs teammate and past Toulon centre Sonny Bill Williams.
 In June Mason was selected to play for Barbarian F.C. from the interchange bench in their victory against Wales.

 In December Toulon agreed to release Mason as he was reportedly unhappy in rugby union.
-Mason was described by Toulon fans as "Brad Throne wannabe" in the club's history.
+Mason was described by Toulon fans as a "Brad Thorn wannabe" in the club's history.